Shruti-T/carnot_tech_sensorData/README.md

 Window: 30 days before sowing_date (exclusive) and 30 days after (inclusive).

 ```
 crop_type	    mean_ndvi_before	       mean_ndvi_after	       n_parcels
-   soybean            0.1706           0.3109          4
- sugarcane            0.1775           0.3362         19
+sugarcane	    0.17780524344569293	    0.33523370786516854	   19
+soybean       0.17053846153846153	    0.3132758620689655	     4
-     wheat            0.1761           0.3135          2
+wheat	        0.1793125	              0.3050238095238095	     2
 ```

-**Interpretation.** All three crops show roughly a doubling of NDVI from the pre-sowing window (~0.17) to the post-sowing window (~0.31–0.34).
-This is physically consistent: pre-sowing fields are bare soil or residue, while the post-sowing period captures germination and early canopy development.
-Sugarcane's marginally higher post-sowing value (0.336 vs. ~0.31 for the grain crops) plausibly reflects its faster early leaf-area expansion, though the wheat sample (n=2 parcels) is too small to draw confident conclusions.
-The uniformity of pre-sowing NDVI across all three crops suggests similar field-preparation practices across mills.
+**Interpretation.**
+NDVI increases after sowing across all crop types, which is consistent with vegetation growth following planting.
+Sugarcane shows the highest post-sowing NDVI (~0.338), suggesting stronger vegetation development in the first 30 days compared to soybean and wheat.
+All three crops show roughly a doubling of NDVI from the pre-sowing window (~0.17) to the post-sowing window (~0.31–0.34).
+Sugarcane includes more parcels (19), indicating broader parcel-level coverage in the dataset.
+Soybean (4 parcels) and wheat (2 parcels) are represented by fewer unique parcels, though the total number of NDVI observations may still be large due to repeated measurements over time.
 ---

 ## 4. Production-Readiness Reflection